-Great question and oh so specific to racing.
-Swimming open water is a skill, pure and simple and how do we improve our skills?
+Swimming open water is a skill, pure and simple, and how do we improve our skills?
+By practising!

 We get swim-fit and stroke-strong in the pool, from V02 max sessions to aerobic and threshold sessions, from pace work to drills that work for us as individual swimmers (not just single-arm and catch-up because everyone’s doing it!).

 You need to find out which drills will help you with your stroke and biomechanics and work on them weekly, then throw in some kicking as well – god I hate kicking, ask anyone that swims with me and they’ll say how shocking I am at it, I think I could get lapped in a 50m kick set!

 - How much aerobic swimming should you include in your training programme?